 The Approach-Based Resolution Framework

 Step 1: Name the approaches, not the people.
-Instead of "Sarah is too slow" and "Mike is too fast," reframe it: "This team has a Gold Mine approach and an Orange Sky approach working on the same project.
+Instead of "Sarah is too slow" and "Mike is too fast," reframe it: "This team has a Natural Gold Mine approach and a Natural Orange Sky approach working on the same project.
 Those approaches value different things.
 Let's figure out how to honor both."

 This shift is powerful.
 It moves the conflict from personal to structural.
 Nobody is wrong.
 The approaches are in tension.
 That tension is solvable.

 Step 2: Let each person describe what they need.
 Not what the other person could change.
 What they need to do their best work.
-Gold Mine might say: "I need 24 hours to review options before we commit."
-Orange Sky might say: "I need a decision deadline so we don't analyze forever."
+Natural Gold Mines might say: "I need 24 hours to review options before we commit."
+Natural Orange Skies might say: "I need a decision deadline so we don't analyze forever."
 These aren't contradictory.
 They're complementary.

 Step 4: Give it shared language.
 When the team has vocabulary for approaches, future conflicts get resolved faster.
-"I'm having a Gold Mine moment and need more time" is a sentence that Orange Sky can hear without feeling blocked.
-"I'm in Orange Sky mode and need a deadline" is a sentence Gold Mine can hear without feeling rushed.
+"I'm having a Natural Gold Mine moment and need more time" is a sentence that Natural Orange Skies can hear without feeling blocked.
+"I'm in Natural Orange Skies mode and need a deadline" is a sentence Natural Gold Mines can hear without feeling rushed.

 Real Conflict, Real Results